Important Information and Instructions for HMS Personnel

 - Wash your hands and find a clean place to test.
 Use only one tube each day.

-- Make sure to obtain the sample correctly.
+- Make sure to obtain the sample correctly, following the instructions included in your test kit.

-- Completely seal the bag so your tube doesn’t fall out.
+- Completely seal the bag so your tube doesn’t fall out prior to depositing it into the collection bins.

 Dropping Off a Test

-- The following summer schedule is in place for sample collection from the bins noted above: o Monday-Friday samples are collected around 10am and 2pm, you may drop a sample after 2pm however your result may be delayed by 24hrs
+- The following schedule is in place for sample collection from the bins noted above:

-- Prior to depositing your completed test kit, please be sure to type the bar code numbers from your test kit tube into the “activate kit” screen in Color.
+- Prior to depositing your completed test kit, please ensure that you have typed the bar code numbers from your test kit tube into the “activate kit” screen in Color.
+Failure to complete this step will result in a destroyed sample given that there will be no account to tie the results to.

 - A list of all drop-off bin locations can be found here.